hassanabdulqayyum/data_loop/docs/user_flow/user_flow_1.md

             *   A "Cancel" button to discard changes made during the current editing session.
         *   The content of the node being edited (on the canvas) is pre-filled with the text of the version selected for editing.
         *   This newly created version automatically becomes the current "gold" version for that turn in the script for this flow.
-        *   Upon saving, the panel typically updates to reflect this new version (e.g., by refreshing the Node Inspector view to show the new version at the top, or returning to the Selected Node Context view showing the new version details) and a confirmation (e.g., toast notification) is displayed.
+        *   Upon saving, the panel typically updates to reflect this new version (e.g., by refreshing the NodeView to show the new version at the top, or returning to the Selected Node Context view showing the new version details) and a confirmation (e.g., toast notification) is displayed.
 The canvas node also exits the "Draft" state.

+**4. NodeView / Version Timeline View:**
+    *   **Route:** `/canvas/:personaId/node/:turnId` – opened via double-click from Canvas View.
+    *   **Pinned Parent Turn:** At the very top, the full text of the immediate parent turn is displayed in a fixed card so conversational context is always visible while scrolling.
+    *   **Alternating Version Cards:** Versions of the selected node appear in chronological order along a central spine, newest at the top.
+Cards alternate left and right to keep the spine centred.
+The latest ("gold") version shows full Markdown content; older versions may collapse to a summary in later flows.
+    *   An **"Edit this Version"** button on the latest card returns the user to Canvas View in **Editing State** so a new version can be drafted.
+    *   This view is the dedicated home for diff displays, quality grades, and other deep-dive metadata in future user flows.

 ## 🔄 Sequence Diagram – High-Level Request/Response Flow
 ```mermaid